acquia/lightning/README.md

 If necessary, edit behat.local.yml to match your environment.
 Generally you will not need to do this.

+## Known Issues
+* If you upload an image into an image field using the new image browser, you can set the image's alt text at upload time, but that text will not be replicated to the image field.
+This is due to a limitation of Entity Browser's API.

 [issue_queue]: https://www.drupal.org/project/issues/lightning "Lightning Issue Queue"
 [template]: https://github.com/acquia/lightning-project "Composer-based project template"
 [d.o_semver]: https://www.drupal.org/node/1612910